opensensorhub/osh-docs/docs/dev/dev-guide.md

 #### Using Command-Line Tools

-If you want to build the code and run it on your computer, you'll need `git 2.7` and `gradle 3.1` or later versions.
-Beware that a recent version of Gradle may not be provided with your Linux distribution but can be downloaded [here](https://gradle.org/gradle-download/).
+If you want to build the code and run it on your computer, you'll need `git 2.7` or later version.

 ##### Build the core